Safeguarding at Gloucester Nursery School

 We take child protection issues extremely seriously; at all times we consider the protection and safety of the children in our care.
 Child protection issues are always dealt with swiftly and appropriately, following procedures.
 All staff have attended child protection training and are familiar with the correct procedures.

-At Gloucester Nursery, we follow the Child Protection procedures for the Northamptonshire Safeguarding Children Board, “Working Together to Safeguard Children 2015” and Northamptonshire “Thresholds and Pathways” document.
+At Gloucester Nursery, we follow the Child Protection procedures for the Northamptonshire Safeguarding Children Partnership, “Working Together to Safeguard Children 2018” and Northamptonshire “Thresholds and Pathways” document.
 It may be helpful for you to know that the law (Children Act 1989) requires all school staff to pass on information which gives rise to a concern about a child’s welfare, including non-accidental injury, neglect, emotional or sexual abuse.
 We are encouraged to take the approach that where there are grounds for concern we should be over-cautious and seek advice, rather than to risk a child’s safety.
 Occasionally, this duty placed on staff means that a concern is passed on which is later shown to be unfounded.
 It is hoped that parent/carers will appreciate how difficult it is for schools to carry out this delicate responsibility and accept that the staff member was acting in good faith and in the best interests of all children.

 Designated Safeguarding Leads for Child Protection are: